ptp28/C-CPP-Practice-Programs/Series/README.md

 * `I` [A space explorer's ship crashed on Mars!
 They send a series of 'SOS' messages to Earth for help.
 <br>&emsp;Letters in some of the SOS messages are altered by cosmic radiation during transmission.
 <br>&emsp;Given the signal received by Earth as a string, s, determine how many letters of the SOS message have been changed by radiation.
-For example -
+<br>&emsp;For example -
 <br>&emsp;I/P: SOSTOT
 <br>&emsp;O/P: 2](messageTransmissionError.cpp)